 3. Implement Agile Project Management

-Use agile methods to respond quickly to change, including regular check-ins and adjustments to project plans, allowing teams to handle new challenges effectively and maintain operational agility.
+Use agile methods to respond quickly to change.
+It includes regular check-ins and adjustments to project plans, allowing teams to handle new challenges effectively and maintain operational agility.

 Key Factors to Consider: